 The Cane Corso Lab Mix stands proudly among the larger inhabitants of dogdom.

-As an Italian Mastiff, a Cane Corso is more agile than others of this kind.
+As an Italian Mastiff, a Cane Corso is among the most agile big dog breeds.

 They’re also gentle and affectionate with proper care and love from their families.